 How is it done?

+le there a torque?

 Is there a target?
 If so what is the target?

+, and the second

 EMERGENCY SITUATION NS

 An emergency situation occurs whe deal with their condition. nenever a child/ young person ne eeds urgent treatment to

 What is considered an emergency situation?
 Anaphylaxis

 What are the symptoms?

 What are the triggers?

 What action must be taken?

 Are there any follow up actions (eg tests or rest) that are required?

 IMPACT ON CHILD'S LEA ARNING

 How does the child's medical condition effect learning?

 Does the child require any further assessment of their learning?

 IMPACT ON CHILD'S LEA ARNING and CARE AT N IEAL TIMES

 Time Note

 Arrive at school •

 Morning break

 Lunch

 Afternoon break

 School finish

 After school club (if applicable)